dhruvb-io/sample-todo-app/README.md

 4. Read `todoModel.js` and compare the schema with the JSON returned by the API.
 5. Run the unit tests, then the integration tests, and compare what each one proves.
 6. Fix the `todo` versus `title` mismatch and update the frontend test.
-7. Add a GET request in the frontend to display saved todos.
+7. Add GET and DELETE requests in the frontend to display and remove saved todos.

 The most important full-stack idea is that every layer must agree on the contract: the frontend field name, route URL, HTTP method, controller logic, schema fields, and response shape all need to match.